rust-lang/rust/src/doc/guide-tasks.md

 # }
 ```

-and a clone is captured for each task via a procedure.
+and a clone is captured for each thread via a procedure.
 This only copies
 the wrapper and not its contents.
-Within the task's procedure, the captured
+Within the thread's procedure, the captured
 Arc reference can be used as a shared reference to the underlying vector as
 if it were local.